leafo/moonscript/README.md

 MoonScript is a programmer friendly language that compiles into [Lua](http://www.lua.org/).
-It gives you the power of the fastest scripting language combined with a rich set of features:
+It gives you the power of the fastest scripting language combined with a rich set of features.

 See <http://moonscript.org>.

+Online demo/compiler at <http://moonscript.org/compiler>.

 ## License (MIT)